cloudflare/boring/README.md

 submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed under the terms of both the Apache License, Version 2.0 and the MIT license without any additional terms or conditions.

+## Accolades
+The project is based on a fork of [rust-openssl](https://github.com/sfackler/rust-openssl).